pbialas7-Lectures/Graphics3DCode/README.md

 ### Apple

 Unfortunately, Apple does not support OpenGL 4.6.
 The highest version supported by Apple is 4.1.
-CMake will detect this and set the version to 4.1.
-This will cause problems with the assignments.
-The possible solutions will be given where needed.
+So I am sorry to say it will be impossible to use Apple computers with macOS for this course :(

 ## Building